 - (enHealth) – maintaining and operating rainwater tanks

-- Your private drinking water supply – simple information to keep private drinking water supplies safe and healthy
+- Your private drinking water supply (in downloads section) – simple information to keep private drinking water supplies safe and healthy

-- Making sure your rainwater supply is safe – tips on managing risks to your rainwater supply
+- Making sure your rainwater supply is safe (in downloads section) – tips on managing risks to your rainwater supply

 - (Environment Protection Authority Victoria) – tips to reduce the amount of mains water used for nondrinking purposes around the home

-- Rainwater use in urban communities – for rainwater schemes in multiresidential (two or more households), commercial and community facilities, where rainwater is used for purposes other than drinking and food preparation.
+- Rainwater use in urban communities (in downloads section) – for rainwater schemes in multiresidential (2 or more households), commercial and community facilities, where rainwater is used for purposes other than drinking and food preparation.
 This guideline covers apartment blocks, community halls and amenities, sports centres, accommodation establishments, schools, community gardens, and commercial or industrial sites.

 Rainwater tank maintenance

 Rainwater is generally a safe and reliable source of drinking water.
 A well-maintained and well-managed supply system helps to further protect the water quality.

 Simple adaptations help to exclude leaves and other debris, such as an enclosed roof gutter, a mesh trap, a first-flush diversion system in the downpipe or a sump with fine mesh.

 - keeping your roof clear of large tree branches